Assessing national capacity for the prevention and control of NCDs

 The questionnaire, which covers the following topics: health system infrastructure; funding; policies, plans and strategies; surveillance; primary health care; and partnerships and multilateral collaboration; is completed by national NCD focal points or designated colleagues within the ministry of health or a national institute/agency.

-Implementation of the NCD CCS is managed in collaboratively between WHO Headquarters (WHO HQ) and the six WHO Regional Offices.
-NCD Country Capacity Surveys have been carried out in 2000, 2005 and 2010.
-Reports for these surveys are available by following the links below.
-A 2013 survey is currently in progress and the tool for this survey is also accessible via the link below.
+Implementation of the NCD CCS is managed collaboratively between WHO Headquarters (WHO HQ) and the six WHO Regional Offices.
+NCD Country Capacity Surveys have been carried out in 2000, 2005, 2010 and 2013.
+Reports for these surveys are available by following the links below (the 2013 report will be posted soon).
+The next survey is planned for 2015.